georgemirandajr/pandulceworld-hugo/exampleSite/content/author/john-doe.md

 weight = 3

 +++
 I've been helping my dad make pan dulce since I was 3 years old.
 I made Pan Dulce World! so that I can bring these delicious treats to all my friends and family.
+I hope you get to try them all!